Other commentary from the latest public sector finances data can be found on the following pages:

 Non-financial public corporations

-Public corporations data for the financial year ending March 2021 are initial estimates, based on the OBR forecasts.
+Public corporations data for FYE March 2021 are initial estimates, based on OBR forecasts.
 Current and capital transfers between public corporations and central government are based on administrative data supplied by HM Treasury.

 Public sector funded pensions